-An incident report is generally an internal document that does not become part of a patient health record.
-However, it is a record subject to all of the standards of documentation.
+A patient safety or adverse event report is a record subject to all of the standards of documentation.
 If you complete an incident report, it's important to remember that information about the incident should also be included in the patient/client's chart.